Download This Bill in Microsoft Word format

 SECTION 1.
 Chapter 67, Title 40 of the 1976 Code is amended by adding:

 "Section 40-67-75.
-A speech-language pathology assistant shall adhere to the responsibilities within the scope for speech-language pathology assistants set forth by the American Speech-Language-Hearing Association.
-A speech-language pathologist supervising a speech-language pathology assistant shall adhere to the guidelines for supervision of a speech-language pathology assistant set forth by the American Speech-Language-Hearing Association."
+A speech-language pathology assistant may adhere to the responsibilities within the scope for speech-language pathology assistants set forth by the American Speech-Language-Hearing Association.
+A speech-language pathologist supervising a speech-language pathology assistant may adhere to the guidelines for supervision of a speech-language pathology assistant set forth by the American Speech-Language-Hearing Association."

 SECTION 2.
 Section 40-67-20(13) of the 1976 Code, as last amended by Act 167 of 2014, is further amended to read: